C. S. Song

-Choan-Seng Song (Sòng Choân-sēng (宋泉盛, Sòng Quánshèng)) (born October 19, 1929) is a Distinguished Professor Emeritus of Theology and Asian Cultures at the Pacific School of Religion.
-He is perhaps the most widely published Asian theologian alive today, writing Christian theology steeped in Asian religious motifs.
+Choan-Seng Song (Sòng Choân-sēng (宋泉盛, Sòng Quánshèng)) (October 19, 1929 – November 26, 2024) was a Taiwanese theologian who was Distinguished Professor Emeritus of Theology and Asian Cultures at the Pacific School of Religion.

 Biography

 Song was born into a Presbyterian family in Tainan, and received his early education while Taiwan was under Japanese rule.

-He studied at National Taiwan University (1950-1954), the University of Edinburgh (1955-1958) and Union Theological Seminary, where he received his PhD in 1965.
+He studied at the National Taiwan University (1950–1954), the University of Edinburgh (1955–1958) and the Union Theological Seminary, where he received his PhD in 1965.
 Song's dissertation was "The Relation of Divine Revelation and Man's Religion in the Theologies of Karl Barth and Paul Tillich."
-Song was principal of Tainan Theological College (1965-70) and, later, president of the World Alliance of Reformed Churches (1997-2004).
+Song was principal of the Tainan Theological College (1965-70), secretary for Asian ministries of the Reformed Church in America (1970—1973), associate secretary for Faith and Order for the World Council of Churches (1973—1982), and president of the World Alliance of Reformed Churches (1997–2004).

+Song received two honorary Doctorate of Divinity degrees, one in 1996 from his alma mater the University of Edinburgh, and another in 2018 from Tainan Theological College where he served as principal.

+Song died on November 26, 2024, at the age of 95, after being hospitalized for over a week due to pneumonia.

 Theology

-A major theme underlying Song's theology is his attack on the Western-centric nature of Christian theology.
-He sees it as highlighting an individualistic gospel that uproots non-Western converts from their original cultures.
-It Instead, Song argues, God redemptively works in creation through all cultures, even the so-called "non-Christian" cultures.
+A major theme underlying Song's theology was his attack on the Western-centric nature of Christian theology.
+He saw it as highlighting an individualistic gospel that uproots non-Western converts from their original cultures.
+Instead, Song argued, God redemptively works in creation through all cultures, even the so-called "non-Christian" cultures.
 Asian Christians are therefore obliged to articulate an Asian theology, coming from the "womb" of Asia.